What if it were possible to go back in time and see exactly what the outcome would have been if you had done things differently?

 These research results are seen over and over.
 Last year, researchers at the University of Arizona found that helmet-wearing cyclists were 58 percent less likely to suffer a serious head injury.
 The study analyzed almost 6,300 patients who suffered brain injury after bicycle accident, and found only 25 percent had been helmeted.

 Traumatic brain injuries are among the most common reasons for a person to file a bicycle accident lawsuit in Boston.
-The lawyer at bikeattorney.com and The Law Offices of Jeffrey S. Glassman can help.
+The lawyer at bikeattorney.com and Jeffrey Glassman Injury Lawyers can help.

 Helmets work to reduce the initial impact to the brain and to prevent head bleeds.